kellan/laughingmeme/_posts/asides/2008-10-02-a-box-of-books-labeled-free-books-is-deposited-at-various-14th-street-locations-a-seeming-act-of-generosity-the-artist-has-removed-the-last-few-pages-from-each-book.md

 ---
 id: 4065
-title: '&#8220;A box of books labeled &#8220;Free Books&#8221; is deposited at various 14th Street locations.
-A seeming act of generosity, the artist has removed the last few pages from each book&#8230;&#8221;'
+title: '"A box of books labeled "Free Books" is deposited at various 14th Street locations.
+A seeming act of generosity, the artist has removed the last few pages from each book..."'
 date: '2008-10-02T14:51:26+00:00'
 author: Kellan
 layout: post